 Mrs. Vanessa Blackmon

-Mrs. Blackmon’s success prompted recognition from the National Academic Advising Association (NACADA) as she has represented the Rosen College at multiple Conferences.
-She facilitated a concurrent session at the NACADA 36th National Annual Conference in Nashville, Tennessee.
-Her presentation, entitled “Peer Outreach Mentoring Program – Building Empowerment through a Coaching Framework in the Era of the ‘Millennial Student’” was chosen from 300 presentations by NACADA’s highly esteemed Peer Advising and Mentoring Commission.
-She has also been selected to facilitate Pre-Conference Workshops at each NACADA Region 4 Conferences since 2013 and has also presented concurrent sessions at the 2014 and 2015 Florida Academic Advising Association Conference (FLACADA).
-Mrs. Blackmon was selected to receive a 2017 NACADA Outstanding Advising Award Certificate of Merit in the Academic Advising—Primary Role as part of the 2017 Global Awards Program for Academic Advising.
-This award is presented to individuals who have demonstrated qualities associated with outstanding academic advising of students.
+Blackmon’s success prompted recognition from NACADA as she has represented the Rosen College at multiple conferences.
+She has facilitated concurrent sessions at two NACADA Annual National Conferences, is scheduled to facilitate two presentations at the next national conference this October and was accepted to present at the NACADA International Conference in Sheffield, United Kingdom in summer 2017.
+Her presentations “Peer Outreach Mentoring Program – Building Empowerment through a Coaching Framework in the Era of the ‘Millennial Student’” and “Guide to Building and Sustaining an Effective Peer Mentoring Program – Reaching a 92% Success Rate is Achievable“ were selected from hundreds of presentations to be commission-sponsored by NACADA’s highly esteemed Peer Advising and Mentoring Commission.
+She has also been selected to facilitate pre-conference workshops at NACADA Region 4 Conferences from 2013 to 2015 and has also presented concurrent sessions at the 2014 and 2015 FLACADA State Conference.
+Blackmon also was selected to receive a 2017 NACADA Outstanding Advising Award Certificate of Merit in the Academic Advising—Primary Role as part of the 2017 Global Awards Program for Academic Advising.
+This national award is presented to individuals who have demonstrated qualities associated with outstanding academic advising of students.
 The Academic Advising—Primary Role category includes those individuals whose primary role at the institution is the direct delivery of advising services to students.

-Mrs. Blackmon holds a Master of Science in Education from Southern Illinois University Carbondale (SIUC), a Bachelor of Arts from BCU and an Associate of Arts from Brevard Community College.
+Blackmon holds a Master of Science in Education from Southern Illinois University Carbondale (SIUC), a Bachelor of Arts from BCU and an Associate of Arts from Brevard Community College.